 for some finite $r_0$ \footnote{In fact, our results hold for a more general class of single-particle Hamiltonians, which only have exponential off-diagonal decay: $|h_{jk}|\leq be^{-\gamma |j-k|}$ for some $b,\gamma>0$.}.
 We also assume that the spectrum of $h$ is such that $\hat{H}$ has a finite energy gap (we need not assume any translational symmetry).

 The many-body ground state $|\Psi\>$ is obtained by filling all of the normal modes corresponding to the eigenvectors of $h$ with negative eigenvalues.
-Non-interacting fermion ground states are particularly nice to work with as their properties are fully determined by the ``spectral projector'' $P=\frac{1}{2}(\id-\operatorname{sgn}(h))$, an operator on the single-particle Hilbert space that projects onto these negative-energy modes.
+This state is therefore fully determined by the ``spectral projector'' $P=\frac{1}{2}(\id-\operatorname{sgn}(h))$, an operator on the single-particle Hilbert space that projects onto these negative-energy modes.
 In particular, the two-point correlation function is given by the matrix elements of $P$: $\<\Psi|c_j^\dagger c_k|\Psi\>=P_{kj}$.
-Since $\hat{H}$ is gapped, the magnitude of $P_{jk}$ decays exponentially in the distance between $j$ and $k$:
+Since $\hat{H}$ is gapped, the magnitude of $P_{jk}$ decays exponentially in the distance between $j$ and $k$ \cite{Hastings2006}:

 for some constants $b,\gamma>0$.
-We call operators with such decay properties ``quasidiagonal'' \footnote{this is a more restrictive definition than the one used in Ref.~\cite{Kitaev_2006}, which only assumes polynomial decay in the off-diagonal matrix elements.
-We expect that most of our results hold for polynomial decay as well, above some suitable critical exponent.}.
-In the next section, we will use the following properties of quasidiagonal operators: \begin{enumerate} \item[(i)] If $X$ and $Y$ are quasidiagonal, their sum $X+Y$ and product $XY$ are as well. \item[(ii)] Let $X$ be quasidiagonal with spectrum $\sigma(X)$ and $f$ a holomorphic function on an open region $D$ containing $\sigma(X)$.
+We call operators with such decay properties ``quasidiagonal'' \footnote{This is a more restrictive definition of quasidiagonal than the one used in Ref.~\cite{Kitaev_2006}, which only assumes $|P_{jk}|\leq b |j-k|^{-\delta}$ for some $\delta > D$, the lattice dimension.}.
+In the next section, we will use the following properties of quasidiagonal operators: \begin{enumerate} \item[(i)] If $X$ and $Y$ are quasidiagonal, their sum $X+Y$ and product $XY$ are as well. \item[(ii)] Let $X$ be quasidiagonal with spectrum $\sigma(X)$ and $f$ a holomorphic function on a bounded open region $D$ containing $\sigma(X)$.
 Then $f(X)$ is quasidiagonal.
 Moreover, $f(X)$ depends locally on $X$: for any quasidiagonal operator $V_R$ supported in region $R$ such that $\sigma(X+V_R)\subset D$, the matrix elements of $f(X+V_R)-f(X)$ decay exponentially outside of region $R$. \end{enumerate} See Appendix \ref{app:quasidiagonal} for derivations of these properties.

 An important result that follows from the quasidiagonal property of $P$ is that it allows one to define a ``real-space Chern number" $\nu(P)$.
 For a tripartition of the lattice as shown in Fig.~\ref{fig:ABC_infinite}, the real-space Chern number is defined as~\cite{Kitaev_2006}